davidecavaliere/-microgamma/README.md

 }
 */
 ```
-Usually the developer won't need to do the above though.
+Usually you won't need to do the above though.

 ### @Lambda
 The `@Lambda` decorator stores the provided metadata and wraps the annotated method inside an asyncronious function.
 At runtime the function's real arguments may vary: i.e.: if it's called as an Aws Lamdbda its arguments will be `event, context` whether if called within express they will be `request, response`.
 To handle the differences between enviroments we use a service called `LambdaDefaultHandler`.
 By default the `AwsEventHandler` is used.
 To use a different handler it must be specified in the `@Endpoint` decorator (see below).